ULHPC/tutorials/parallel/basics/README.md

 You can find in `src/hello_hybrid.c` the traditional OpenMP+MPI "Helloworld" example.

-* Reserve an interactive job to launch 4 OpenMP threads (for 30 minutes)
+* Reserve an interactive job to launch 2 MPI processes (1 per node), each composed of 4 OpenMP threads (for 30 minutes)

 ```bash
 ############### iris cluster (slurm) ###############